keith-mikel/weather-app/README.md

 ## Installation

-Use SSH github link in order to install this project ssh to install Keith's Project Portfolio.
+Use SSH github link in order to install this project ssh to install Weather App.

 ```bash
 clone git@github.com:keith-mikel/weather-app.git